Characteristics

 Not all of these features can be seen on each stone tool and some require an experienced eye to identify them.
 Breakage can remove some key features.

-Diagram showing basic stone flake characteristicsWhat are Aboriginal flaked stone tools?
+Diagram showing basic stone flake tool characteristicsWhat are Aboriginal flaked stone tools?

 Flaked stone tools were made by hitting a piece of stone, called a core, with a ‘hammerstone’, often a pebble.
 This would remove a sharp fragment of stone called a flake.